JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

 from the `DataTables.jl
 <https://github.com/JuliaData/DataTables.jl>`_ package.
 This
 rather new, table-like type is advertised as the "future of working with tabular data in Julia".
-An interesting difference to ``DataFrame`` is that it offers a view-type called ``SubDataTable``, which is a perfect candidate for a custom data subset type.
+To make it more interesting after the ``DataFrame`` example, we will also make use of a native view-type called ``SubDataTable``, which is a perfect candidate for a custom data subset type.

 Not unlike ``DataFrame``, a ``DataTable`` is by default not a data container, because it does not implement the required